News Explorer

 Update credentials of a feed with HTTP authentication:

-1. Select the subscription you'd like to update and select it again on the remote to activate a menu.
+1. Select the feed you'd like to update and select it again on the remote to activate a menu.

 2. Choose Credentials.